silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 ## GridFieldDetailForm

 The `GridFieldDetailForm` component drives the record viewing and editing form.
-It takes its' fields from `DataObject->getCMSFields()` method but can be customised to accept different fields via the [GridFieldDetailForm::setFields()](api:SilverStripe\Forms\GridField\GridFieldDetailForm::setFields()) method.
+By default it takes its fields from the [`DataObject->getCMSFields()`](api:SilverStripe\ORM\DataObject::getCMSFields()) method but can be customised to accept different fields via the
+[GridFieldDetailForm::setFields()](api:SilverStripe\Forms\GridField\GridFieldDetailForm::setFields()) method.

 ```php
 use SilverStripe\Forms\GridField\GridFieldDetailForm;